covid-visualizer/alpha/README.md

     * Set y-axis to logarithmic or linear scale.
 Will remove need to have plot 0 and plot 1 as separate entities.
 * Increase the number of annotations on the curves.
 Currently, the only annotation is the county-wide lockdown date.
 * Clean up all the quirks.
+* Have the software do a sensitivity analysis and produce error bars on the forecast for the number of cases.
+Step back day-by-day from the present, dropping that day from the fitting, and tabulate the goodness-of-fit of each fitted curve curve.
+The error bars could simply be the most deviant curves, above and below the best-fit overall curve.
+Note: Can't simply pick the number of days to fit via simple comparison of goodness-of-sit: goodness probably drops monotonically with the number of days included.